-#climatechange #climatechangeisreal #fish#river#kilimanjaro #globalwarming @everydayclimatechange #womeninphotojournalism #everydayclimatechange #drought #dailylife #myfeatureshoot #documentary #womenphotojournalism @natgeo #natgeohub @catchlight.io #catchlighteveryday @womenphotograph #womenphotograph #catchlighteveryday @magnumfoundation @dysturb #reportagespotlight #visualsoflife #toldwithexposure #apjd #photooftheday #tagforlikes @ststories @unenvironment
+#climatechange #climatechangeisreal #coal#mining#zambia#globalwarming#africa @everydayclimatechange #womeninphotojournalism #everydayclimatechange #drought #dailylife #myfeatureshoot #documentary #womenphotojournalism @natgeo #natgeohub @catchlight.io #catchlighteveryday @womenphotograph #womenphotograph #catchlighteveryday @magnumfoundation @dysturb #reportagespotlight #visualsoflife #toldwithexposure #apjd #photooftheday #tagforlikes @ststories @unenvironment

-Photo by amnon gutman @gutmanen for @everydayclimatechange. a woman sits by the seine river, during a hot spring day in paris, france. this rapid-fire sequence of extreme heat waves is not a trend that is going to end any time soon. a study late last year found that in just the last 10 to 15 years heat waves like this have become 10 times more likely—mostly due to human-caused climate change. the world meteorological organization and the world health organization, both united nations organizations, issued their first-ever joint guidelines for dealing with the expected rise in heat waves and their increasing impact on public health. “heatwaves have emerged as an important hydrometeorological hazard and will remain so, given projected changes in the frequency of extreme heat events associated with human-induced climate change,” the u.n. text warned. @climatechange @globalwarming@climatechange france
+Photo by amnon gutman @gutmanen for @everydayclimatechange. paris during sunset, at the end of a very warm spring day, france. this rapid-fire sequence of extreme heat waves is not a trend that is going to end any time soon. a study late last year found that in just the last 10 to 15 years heat waves like this have become 10 times more likely—mostly due to human-caused climate change. the world meteorological organization and the world health organization, both united nations organizations, issued their first-ever joint guidelines for dealing with the expected rise in heat waves and their increasing impact on public health. “heatwaves have emerged as an important hydrometeorological hazard and will remain so, given projected changes in the frequency of extreme heat events associated with human-induced climate change,” the u.n. text warned. @climatechange @globalwarming@climatechange france